bdowdell/flask_pyseistuned/README.md

 If all the tests pass, each test should be followed by "...
 OK" with a final "OK" at the end.

-In addition to using unittest, this project also uses the Python Coverage module to report on test coverage.
-To generate a coverage report, run the following commands at the command line:
+In addition to using unittest, this project also uses the Python Coverage module to report code coverage.
+To generate a coverage report at the same time as running the unit tests, add the `--coverage` flag:

+`$ flask test --coverage`

+Passing the `--coverage` option to `flask test` will result in both a coverage report in the terminal as well as the creation of an html version of the report in the directory `htmlcov` created after the initial coverage run.

+Alternatively, coverage can also be ran independently of running the unit tests by running:

 ```
 $ coverage run -m unittest discover